Luisa Wensing

-Luisa Wensing (born 8 February 1993) is a German footballer who plays as a right back for SC Freiburg.
+Luisa Wensing (born 8 February 1993) is a former German footballer who played as a right back.

-Wensing has also represented Germany in international competition, playing at junior level in the 2010 FIFA U-17 Women's World Cup and 2012 FIFA U-20 Women's World Cup.
+Wensing has also represented Germany in international competitions, playing at junior level in the 2010 FIFA U-17 Women's World Cup and 2012 FIFA U-20 Women's World Cup.
 She made her debut with the full national team in 2012 against China.

 International career

 Wensing made her debut for the senior national team on 2 March 2012 as a substitute in a match against China in the 2012 Algarve Cup.
 Her first goal for the senior team came on 30 October 2013 against Croatia in a 2015 FIFA Women's World Cup qualification match.